 (5) Methods to Discover Additional Matter.
-Parties may obtain discovery by one or more of the following methods: depositions upon oral examination or written questions; written interrogatories; production of documents or things or permission to enter upon land or other property, for inspection and other purposes; physical and mental examinations; and requests for admission.
+Parties may obtain discovery by one or more of the following methods: depositions upon oral examination or written questions; written interrogatories; production of documents or things on or permission to enter upon land or other inspection and other property, for purposes; physical and mental examinations; and requests for admission.
+Written interrogatories pursuant to Rule 33 of these rules are limited to thirty questions, which shall include paragraphs and subparagraphs.
+Upon application to the court, the court may with good cause appearing, permit further written interrogatories.

-(b) Discovery Scope and Limits.
+(b) Scope of Discovery Scope and Limits.
 Unless otherwise limited by order of the court in accordance with these rules, the scope of discovery is as follows:

 In General.
-Parties may obtain discovery (1) regarding any matter, not privileged which is relevant to the subject matter involved in the pending action, whether it relates to the claim or defense of the party seeking discovery or to the claim or other party, including defense of any the existence, description, nature, custody, condition and location of any books, documents, or other tangible things and the identity and location of persons having knowledge of any discoverable matter.
-The information sought need not be admissible at the trial if the information sought appears reasonably calculated to lead to the discovery of admissible evidence.
+Parties may obtain discovery (1)matter, not privileged which is regarding any relevant to the subject matter involved in the pending action, whether it relates to the claim or defense of the party seeking discovery or to the claim or defense of any other party, including the existence, description, nature, custody, condition and location of any books, documents, or other tangible things and the identity and location of persons having knowledge of any discoverable It is not ground for objection that the matter.
+The information sought will be inadmissible need not be admissible at the trial if the information sought appears reasonably calculated to lead to the discovery of admissible evidence.

-(2)Limitations.
+(2) Limitations.
 The court may alter the limits in these rules on the number of depositions and interrogatories, the length of depositions under Rule 30, and the number of requests under Rule 36.
-The frequency or extent of use of the discovery methods otherwise permitted under these rules shall be limited by the court if it determines that: (i) the discovery sought is unreasonably cumulative or duplicative, or is obtainable from some other source that is more convenient, less burdensome, or less expensive; (ii) the party seeking discovery has had ample opportunity by discovery in the action to obtain the information sought; or (iii) the burden or expense of the proposed discovery outweighs its likely benefit, taking into account the needs of the case, the amount in controversy, the parties' resources, the importance of the issues at stake in the litigation, and the importance of the proposed discovery in resolving the issues.
+The frequency or extent of use of the discovery methods set forth in paragraph (a) otherwise permitted under these rules shall be limited by the court if it determines that: (i) the discovery sought is unreasonably cumulative or duplicative, or is obtainable from some other source that is more convenient, less burdensome, or less expensive; (ii) the party seeking discovery has had ample opportunity by discovery in the action to obtain the information sought; or (iii) the burden or expense of the proposed discovery is unduly burdensome or expensive outweighs its likely benefit, taking into account the needs of the case, the amount in controversy, limitations on the parties' resources, and the importance of the stake in the litigation, and issues at the importance of the proposed discovery in resolving the issues.
 The court may act upon its own initiative after reasonable notice or pursuant to a motion under paragraph (c).